 Bettering domestic products in international markets

-Increased productivity also help the balance of payments.
+Increased productivity also helps the balance of payments.
 If firms become more competitive, the demand for domestic goods will be higher.
 That, in turn, increased exports and reduced the pressure on the current account deficit.

 An important supply-side policy for exporters is the quality of logistics, both in transportation and from supporting infrastructures such as roads, ports, and airports.
 Streamlining logistics flow and clearing supply bottlenecks can help reduce costs for businesses.